Gwendal-pruny/Gwendal-pruny/README.md

 </div>
 <p align="justify">
 Hello friends ✋ , welcome to my GitHub.
-I am Gwendal Pruny and I have tried most programming fields such as game development, mobile application development, web design, and development.
-Almost more than 10 years have passed since then.
-I am currently a computer engineering student
+I am Gwendal Pruny and I have to do this..
 &nbsp;

 </p>